Read about our treatment services:

 How much does it cost?

-The Institute offers both psychoanalysis and psychotherapy on an affordable basis.
+The Institute offers both psychoanalysis and psychotherapy at well below the usual and customary rates.
 Beyond the maximum of three consultation visits, fees for psychoanalysis and psychotherapy are worked out between patient and therapist, and are based on consideration of individual financial circumstances, including income and insurance.

 Is health insurance accepted?